hl7dk/dk-smart/input/pagecontent/index.md

 #### Companion Specifications

 There is a separate implementation guide for
-[Finnish Base Profiles](https://hl7.fi/fhir/finnish-base-profiles/) that defines the Finnish base profiles for some of the key FHIR resources.
+[Danish Core Profiles](https://hl7.dk/fhir/core/) that defines the Danish Core profiles for some of the key FHIR resources.

 ### Why Do We Need to Profile the SMART Specification?